psolymos/psolymos.github.io/_posts/2016-09-11-what-is-the-cost-of-a-progress-bar-in-r.md

 -   the parallel runs showed a linear relationship between number of updates and processing times;
 -   impact on processing times was greater when using forking mechanism.

 It is clear from the results that the time required for updating/printing the progress bar is not the real bottleneck.
 If it was the bottleneck, we would see differences between the types.
 Moreover, event the `"none"` type led to worse performance when running in parallel.
 It is clearly the increased communication overhead that is driving the timings, i.e. how many times we split-pass-collect the jobs.
 The situation is worst when using forking.
-The `pbmclapply` function performs well because it uses [**future**](https://cran.r-project.org/web/packages/future/index.html) expectations without disrupting the forking process (i.e. no unnecessary splits introduced).
+The `pbmclapply` function performs well because it uses [**future**](https://cran.r-project.org/web/packages/future/index.html) expectations without creating multiple forking processes (i.e. no unnecessary splits introduced).

 Splitting the problem too many times severely impacts performance.
 It is thus a good idea to cap the number of progress bar updates when running in parallel.
 Another consideration in favor of this is that sometimes too many updates (i.e. tens of thousands) can clear the console output (similarly to `cat("\014")`, the equivalent of Ctrl+L).
-To prevent that, capping the number of updates could be a helpful again.
-For example updating 10 thousand times is pointless when results (percentage etc.) do not change much.
+To prevent that, capping the number of updates could be helpful again.
+For example, updating 10 thousand times is pointless when results (percentage etc.) do not change much.
 It is like going beyond 24 frames per second for an animation: no one can recognize the difference but it makes production more expensive.

 As a compromise, I came up with `nout = 100` as a default value being stored as part of the progress bar options (`pboptions`).
 If one wishes to play slow-motion with the progress bar use the following line: